 The Samuel V. Robuck Fund was established to provide for osteopathic care in the pediatric service of the Academy, underwriting educational programs and research projects dedicated to pediatric health care.

 For your tax records, there is no cash value benefit to the donor as a result of contributions.
-The American Academy of Osteopathy is a 501(c)(3) organization and your charitable donation should be 100% tax deductible.
+The American Academy of Osteopathy is a 501(c)(3) nonprofit organization and your charitable donation should be 100% tax deductible.